Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

 Another Trump Reaction To The Oscars 2017 Mistake

-Even though President Donald Trump did not tweet about the Oscars 2017 blunder, his son – Donald Trump Jr., did react on Twitter, but to the other big mistake of the evening – the embarrassing “In Memoriam” error.
+Even though President Donald Trump did not tweet about the Oscars 2017 blunder, his son, Donald Trump Jr., did react on Twitter, but to the other big mistake of the evening – the embarrassing “In Memoriam” error.
 During the tribute clip, which showed men and women from the movie world who have died in the past year, a wrong photo was used for one of the deceased.

 Donald Trump Jr. tweeted his reaction to this second Oscars 2017 mistake, taking a jab at Hollywood.